mrsinani/attention-arsenal/privacy_policy.md

 - Data remains on your device and in your iCloud (if iOS backup is enabled)
 - We cannot access your local data
 - Uninstalling the app deletes all local data

+**Statistics & Streaks (iCloud Sync):**

+- Your completion statistics (total completed, streaks) are stored using Apple's iCloud Key-Value Storage
+- This data syncs automatically across your devices signed into the same iCloud account
+- Statistics include: total arsenals completed, completion dates, streak counts
+- No personally identifiable information is stored
+- You can reset statistics within the app
+- This data is stored in your personal iCloud account and is not accessible to us

 **Your OpenAI API Key:**